BOND ENTHALPY (BOND ENERGY)

 Using a short-cut method for simple cases

-You could do any bond enthalpy sum by the method above - taking the molecules completely to pieces and then remaking the bonds.
+You could do any bond enthalpy sum by taking the molecules completely to pieces and then remaking the bonds.
 If you are happy doing it that way, just go on doing it that way.

 However, if you are prepared to give it some thought, you can save a bit of time - although only in very simple cases where the changes in a molecule are very small.